govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 - **Our Cloud Storage buckets.** Google Cloud Storage is [geo-redundant](https://cloud.google.com/storage/docs/locations), meaning that data is redundant across at least two zones within at least one geographic place as soon as our users upload it.
 Our Cloud Storage is used solely for user-uploaded media, such as avatars, banners, and media attached to posts.
 We believe that geo-redundancy is sufficient to protect this data from loss.
 - **GKE Clusters and persistent volume (PV) claims.** We perform automated nightly cluster backups of our instance namespaces using [Backup for GKE](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/concepts/backup-for-gke), with a 7-day retention period.
 !!!
 Warning
     Backup for GKE restores **all** the pods in the the scope of the backup plan, **regardless of status**.
-If, like we did, you created a lot of terminated and failed pods during your initial deployment, you will want to clear them out to minimize your backup costs.
+If, like we did, you created a lot of completed, terminated, and failed pods during your initial deployment, you will want to clear them out to minimize your backup costs.
 You can get a list of any such pods by running this in from your CLI machine:

     ```bash
-    ~$ kubectl get pods --field-selector status.phase=Failed -A
+    ~$ kubectl get pods --field-selector=status.phase!=Running -A
     ```

-    You can delete the failed pods by running this from your CLI machine:
+    You can delete the pods by running this from your CLI machine:
     ```bash
-    ~$ kubectl delete pods --field-selector status.phase=Failed -A
+    ~$ kubectl delete pods --field-selector=status.phase!=Running -A
     ```

 ## Account Registration Approval